Yogesh070/Solved-Question-Set/JAVA/2018-Spring.md

 # 2018-Spring

 ## 1. a)What do you mean by architectural-neutral?
-What are wrapper classes?Explain".
+What are wrapper classes?Explain.

 Ans: Unlike many other programming languages including C and C++, when Java is compiled, it is not compiled into platform specific machine, rather into platform-independent byte code.
 This byte code is distributed over the web and interpreted by the Virtual Machine (JVM) on whichever platform it is being run on.
 Thus when you write a piece of Java code in a particular platform and generated an executable code .class file.
 You can execute/run this .class file on any system the only condition is that the target system should have JVM (JRE) installed in it.